dvreeze/yaidom/docs/motivation.rst

 Hence yaidom makes some pragmatics choices, such as:

 * For ease of use, attributes in yaidom are not nodes
-* Namespace declarations in yaidom are not attributes (avoiding the circularity between namespace declarations and attributes with namespaces)
+* Namespace declarations in yaidom are not attributes (avoiding the conceptual circularity between namespace declarations and attributes with namespaces)
 * Namespace undeclarations are allowed in yaidom, even if the XML version is 1.0

 No completeness at all costs